 Prices for registering .pharmacy domain names are available from participating registrars.

 A token is an electronic code, or a unique alphanumeric text string, NABP sends to individuals as a means of indicating they have been approved by NABP to register a .pharmacy domain name.
 You will need to provide this token to the registrar at the time you register the domain name.

 NABP encourages and recommends all of its .pharmacy registrants to use their new .pharmacy domain name as soon as possible.
 NABP understands that many factors – and, likely, many individuals – are involved in this process.

-A Transition Guide is available to help you determine whether it is best to start small with a simple redirect or jump straight to establishing the cornerstone of your online presence within the .pharmacy TLD.
+A Transition Guide is available to help you determine whether it is best to start small with a simple redirect or jump straight to establishing the cornerstone of your online presence within the .pharmacy domain.

 The four Use Cases listed below are detailed in the Transition Guide, which describes the benefits, drawbacks, and implementation processes.